LeidermanLab/clotFoam_sd/README.md

 Then following the blockMesh command, decompose the domain and run with 6 processors:
 ```
 $ decomposePar
-$ mpirun -np 6 clotFoam -parallel > log &
+$ mpirun -np 6 clotFoam_sD -parallel > log &
 ```

-When using an HPC system that utilizes a slurm filesystem, consider using the following outline for the .slurm file for running clotFoam on 2 nodes with a total of 48 cores:
+When using an HPC system that utilizes a slurm filesystem, consider using the following outline for the .slurm file for running clotFoam_sD on 2 nodes with a total of 48 cores:
 ```
 #! /bin/bash -x
 #SBATCH --job-name="clotFoam_simulation"